A. Purpose of the Policy

 A student has the right to waive an accommodation; however, he/she will then be expected to meet the performance standard set without accommodation.

-Students should consult the School of Physical Therapy document ‘Responsibilities of Students with Disabilities ‘ for more detail.
+Students should consult the School of Rehabilitation Science document ‘Responsibilities of Students with Disabilities ‘ for more detail.

 O. Joint University/Student Responsibilities